Laufire/kiss/Notes.md

 * Data driven UI: using JSON + OOCSS + Build Tools (could be built for target browsers).

 * Getters and Setters along with Object.observe could simplify the structure of kiss.

+* For faster DOM slection, document.getElementById could be used in conjunction with '/' separated ids.